Bayesian Entropy Estimation for Countable Discrete Distributions: Proofs of Consistency Results

-\end{proof} We now turn to the proof of consistency for PYM.
+We now turn to the proof of consistency for PYM.
 Although consistency is an intuitively plausible property for PYM, due to the form of the estimator our proof involves a rather detailed technical argument.
 Because of this, we break the proof of Theorem \ref{consistencyproof} into two parts.
-First, we prove a supporting Lemma. \begin{lemma} If the data $\vx_N$ have at least two coincidences, and are sampled from a distribution such that, for some constant $C>0$, $K_N = o(N^{1-1/C})$ in probability, the following sequence of integrals converge.
+First, we prove a supporting Lemma.

+\begin{lemma} If the data $\vx_N$ have at least two coincidences, and are sampled from a distribution such that, for some constant $c>0$, $K_N = o(N^{1-1/c})$ in probability, the following sequence of integrals converge.

 where $c>0$ is an arbitrary constant. \end{lemma} \begin{proof}

 Notice first that $E[H|\alpha,d,\vx_N]$ is monotonically increasing in $\alpha$, and so